“Here’s everything you need to know about Ad Rank, why it matters, and how you can improve a low Ad Rank on Google Ads in 5 simple steps.”

 Google pays a lot of attention to your ad’s user experience!
 Why?
 Because in this way, Google can consider how well your ad’s link provides users with what they look for.
 And with this in mind, your landing page usefulness is calculated using a fascinating combination between automated analysis and human evaluation.

-From the top of our head, here are some quick and easy tips to improve your landing page experience:
+From the top of our heads, here are some quick and easy tips to improve your landing page experience:

 - offer relevant, original and useful content